Quantum Measurement, Complexity and Discrete Physics: Conclusion

 \section{Conclusion}

 The outlines of a new modified form of quantum mechanics, Critical Complexity Quantum Mechanics, have been presented.
 The theory embraces significant departures from orthodox quantum mechanics.
 The first of these is the existence of wavefunctions representing finite numbers of particles, and rules for the merging and splitting of wavefunctions that do not exist in orthodox quantum mechanics.
-The second is the existence of a critical relative volume which provides for an upper limit to the volume of wavefunctions in configuration space, and leads to wavefunctions splitting or collapsing, or at least having their volume constricted.\\ I have shown that the existence of such a critical volume follows naturally from a fully discrete physics.
-Despite being philosophically inclined toward a fully discrete physics, I argue that the theory can stand even if nature is continuous, although the motivation for the theory is stronger if nature is discrete.\\ An advantage of the theory is that it provides for a solution to the measurement problem, at least in outline.
+The second is the existence of a critical relative volume which provides for an upper limit to the volume of wavefunctions in configuration space, and leads to wavefunctions splitting or collapsing, or at least having their volume constricted.

+I have shown that the existence of such a critical volume follows naturally from a fully discrete physics.
+Despite being philosophically inclined toward a fully discrete physics, I argue that the theory can stand even if nature is continuous, although the motivation for the theory is stronger if nature is discrete.

+An advantage of the theory is that it provides for a solution to the measurement problem, at least in outline.
 The solution relies on the fact that where there are many particles that strongly interact there will be many particles per wavefunction, plus the fact that the relative volume grows exponentially with the number of particles represented.
-A fuller development of the theory is required in order to provide detailed empirical predictions.\\ The dynamic merging, splitting and collapsing of wavefunctions inherent to CCQM is based on a realist interpretation of the wavefunction, in contrast to the orthodox Copenhagen interpretation, which involves an anti-realist interpretation of the wavefunction.
+A fuller development of the theory is required in order to provide detailed empirical predictions.

+The dynamic merging, splitting and collapsing of wavefunctions inherent to CCQM is based on a realist interpretation of the wavefunction, in contrast to the more orthodox anti-realist interpretations of the wavefunction.
 I suggest that CCQM provides an intuitively satisfactory image of quantum reality, compatible with Bell's ``density of stuff'' interpretation of the wavefunction.
-The aim of providing a realistic picture of nature I see as one of the central goals of science.
+The aim of providing a realistic representation of nature I see as one of the central goals of science.
 I see it as well worth the price of introducing new laws governing the merging, splitting and collapsing of wavefunctions in order to obtain a satisfactory realist image of the quantum realm.

-{\bf Acknowledgments}.
-This paper is based on part of my PhD thesis (Leckey 1998) at Monash University.
-Thanks go to my PhD supervisors, John Bigelow and Bill Wignall.
-I am also grateful to Alex Malikotsinas for comments on drafts of this paper.\\